 Salt Lake County Community Remembrance Project

-The Salt Lake County CRP is a coalition of community individuals and organizations with the shared goals of addressing the problems described by the EJI.
+The Salt Lake County CRP is a coalition of community individuals and organizations with the shared goals of addressing the problems described by the Equal Justice Initiative.

 The Salt Lake County Coalition’s objectives are: